How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 When you install Guest addition in Debian is a bit different from that in Arch Linux.
 We shall show you a more of universal way which can be applied to any distro including Arch Linux.
 The one mentioned before is suggested for Arch Linux.

-In the Debian guest, you need to open up the terminal and then install build-essentials, dkms and Linux-headers packages.
+In the Debian guest, you must open up the terminal and install build-essentials, dkms and Linux-headers packages.

 Apt install build-essentials dkms Linux-headers-$ (uname –r)

-• After this add in a shared folder.
-This is the same as before.
-All you need to do is go to the devices menu > then click on the Settings option.
+• After this add in a shared folder, this is the same as before.
+All you need to do is go to the devices menu > then click the Settings option.

 • Click on the button again present on the right to add to a shared folder.
 Set options as you desire and then hit the “ok” button.